 Strategic management isn’t rocket science.
 But it’s the difference between businesses that thrive and those that barely survive.

-50% of new businesses fail within five years.
+Only 7% of business leaders believe their organizations are excellent at strategy implementation.
 But 82% of these failures happen because of poor cash flow management.
 That’s not bad luck.
 That’s bad planning.

 Want to know what’s even more shocking?
 Research shows that 80-90% of business strategies fail during execution.
 Not because the plan was bad.
 But because companies treat strategy like a yearly homework assignment instead of a daily practice.